jreisinger/work/README.md

-Package work generates tasks from lines of STDIN, processes them concurrently and prints to STDOUT.
+Package work concurrently generates and processes tasks.
+The tasks are generated from lines supplied on STDIN.
+The results of tasks processing are then printed on STDOUT.
 To use it you just need to implement Factory and Task interfaces.

 For example: